Irish Dog Breeds

 Glen of Imaal Terrier

-Taking their name from the remote valley they originate from, they hunted badgers, foxes and rodents, even chasing prey underground which means they still have a desire to dig.
+Another Irish terrier, taking their name from the remote valley they originate from, Glen of Imaal Terriers (often shortened to Glens) were originally bred to hunt badgers, foxes and rodents, even chasing prey underground which means they still love to dig.
 They need plenty of exercise but are also happy to chill with their family these days and make a great family dog as they are loyal and protective.

 Kerry Beagle

-Dating back to the 16th century, the Kerry Beagle was originally bred as a Staghound.
-They are now used to hunt foxes and hares.
+Believed to be one of the oldest Irish dog breeds and dating back to the 16th century, the Kerry Beagle was originally bred as a Staghound.
 These dogs were taken by many Irish people when immigrating to America in the 1800s and the breed is believed to be the foundation breed of the Coonhound.

 Whether you prefer the Wolfhound or the Irish Terrier, we think we can all agree that Ireland has some truly amazing dog breeds.
-If you’re interested in learning more about Irish dog breeds or dog ownership in Ireland, we recommend taking a look at the Irish Kennel Club.
-Fancy borrowing an Irish breed?
-Take a look at the pups in your local area to see if there's one nearby!
+If you’re interested in learning more about Irish dog breeds or dog ownership in Ireland, we recommend taking a look at the Irish Kennel Club

 Hey there!